About this conference

-The Othering & Belonging conferences are dynamic and uniquely curated events which aim to elevate work nationally and globally in "othering and belonging" a critical lens for defining structural exclusion and inclusion, and an analytical and applied framework which we can use to design and advance institutions, narratives, and policies that support a more fully inclusive “we.”
+The Othering & Belonging conferences, organized by the Haas Institute for a Fair and Inclusive Society at UC Berkeley, are dynamic and uniquely curated events which aim to elevate work nationally and globally in "othering and belonging," a critical lens developed by the Haas Institute under the leadership of john a. powell for defining structural exclusion and inclusion, and an analytical and applied framework which we can use to design and advance institutions, narratives, and policies that support a more fully inclusive “we.”

-The 2019 conference will also prioritize an examination of global political and social phenomena across this same spectrum of analysis, how they are in close interaction and relationship with US political and economic systems, and how the global rise of exclusionary, ethnic-nationalist, and authoritarian politics are informing and threatening our world today.
+The 2019 conference will also prioritize an examination of current global political and social phenomena, how they are in close interaction and relationship with US political and economic systems, and how the global rise of exclusionary, ethnic-nationalist, and authoritarian politics are informing and threatening our world today.

 Whether on the main room or in our concurrent breakout sessions, the conference agenda will create spaces that deepen our thinking, sharpen our tools, and help define our strategies on how a belonging lens helps further our mutual efforts in building a fair and more just world.
 We will host an expanded offering this year of workshop sessions, curriculum materials, and interactive elements where our focus will be to grapple with some of the following questions: